a-n-rose/language-classifier/README.md

 ```
 (env)...$ python3 speech2mfcc_w_wo_noise_wav_tgz.py
 ```
+I ran this script with the '48kHz_16bit' folder from the English dataset in a 'English' subdirectory and the 'train' folder from the German dataset in a 'German'subdirectory.
+It took this script appx.
+12 hours to extract the MFCCs from these audio files.

 After checking the global variables, run train_ann_mfcc_basic.py in cwd where mfcc database is located
 ```